geemus/learn_fog/6_compute_models.markdown

 ### Extra Credit

 * There are a lot of compute providers, check and see how they differ and how they are the same.
+* Try the operations from this lesson using the `Mock` Rackspace provider.